mclmarques/CompraInteligente/README.md

 - **libpng** (Custom License - Redistribution permitted with conditions)

 Please refer to the respective licenses for more details regarding their terms and conditions.

-*Note*: Users and developers must comply with the terms of these licenses when using or distributing their software.
-The GPL-3.0 ensures that any modifications are shared under the same open-source license, fostering collaborative development.

 ---

 ## Portuguese (Brasil)